AnthonyMDev/QueryGenie/README.md

 `QueryGenie` provides a helper class to automatically generate attribute extensions for all of your `Realm` objects.
 A generator for `CoreData` is planned for future release.

-To use the `RealmGenerator`, inlcude the `RealmGenerator` subspec in a new test target in your Xcode project.
+To use the `RealmGenerator`, inlcude the `QueryGenieRealmGenerator` pod in a new test target in your Xcode project.

 In that test target, you can create a test that will generate your extensions.